dotnet/csharplang/proposals/low-level-struct-improvements.md

 Detailed Notes:
 - A `ref` field can only be declared inside of a `ref struct`
 - A `ref` field cannot be declared `static`
-- A `ref` field can only be `ref` assigned in the constructor of the declaring type.
+- A `ref` field can only be `ref` assigned
+    - in the constructor of the declaring type
+    - when the RHS is known to be a heap location
 - The reference assembly generation process must preserve the presence of a `ref` field inside a `ref struct`
 - A `readonly ref struct` must declare its `ref` fields as `readonly ref`
 - The span safety rules for constructors, fields and assignment must be updated as outlined in this document.